The Woods Band

-The Woods Band was an Irish folk-rock band formed in 1970 by husband and wife team Gay & Terry Woods, shortly after their departure from Steeleye Span.
-The band played and recorded for four years before evolving into Gay & Terry Woods.
+The Woods Band was an Irish folk-rock band formed in 1970 by husband and wife team Gay & Terry Woods, shortly after their departure from Steeleye Span, before evolving into Gay & Terry Woods.
 In 2001, Terry Woods formed a new band and named it The Woods Band, which performed and recorded through 2003.

 History

 The Woods Band was formed in 1970 by ex-Steeleye Span members Terry and Gay Woods.
 The band was formed just a few months after the couple had left Steeleye Span, shortly after the release of Steeleye's first album Hark!
 The Village Wait, after personal disagreements with members.

 Performing under the name "Gay & Terry Woods" as well as "The Woods Band", they worked with a number of different musicians, including fiddler Joe O'Donnell. and King Crimson members Ian MacDonald and Mike Giles, amongst others.
 Eventually, a line-up solidified under the name The Woods Band with guitarist Ed Deane and drummer Pat Nash.
 Terry Woods also wanted to recruit uilleann piper Paddy Keenan, who declined and would go on to join the Bothy Band.

 They began to rehearse and perform soon after forming, releasing a self-titled album in December 1971.
 The record was a mix of traditional material and originals, including a re-recording of the track Dreams from Terry's old band Sweeney's Men.
 With standard rock instruments embellished by mandola, concertina, autoharp, dulcimer, bodhran, and harpsichord, the music sounded rather similar to, and held its own with, Steeleye Span's own early work, although showing a greater rock influence.